VollRahm/NotEnoughHotkeys/README.md

 # NotEnoughHotkeys
 This is an Application to block input from a secondary keyboard and instead run custom defined Macros.
 Currently its ready for daily use.
+Its an alternative to LuaMacros.
 [Newest Release](https://github.com/VollRahm/NotEnoughHotkeys/releases/latest)

 # Features
 * ✔ Distinguishing between keyboards